schubline/portfolio/_posts/2018-07-10-landscape-online-reviews.md

 ## What does this all mean?
-- Extreme Reviewers are over-represented
+- Extreme Reviewers are over represented
 - Having a smaller number of reviewers often leads to less reliable opinions
 - Effects of positive and negative reviews on businesses are very real
 - This is a complex problem with a lot of moving parts...

-It is this complexity and intrigue about this phenomena that led me to working on my project `The Language of Food: Improving Dining Experiences with NLP and Recommender systems`
+It is this complexity and intrigue about this phenomena that led me to working on my project [The Language of Food: Improving Dining Experiences with NLP and Recommender systems](https://schubline.github.io/portfolio/projects/lang_of_food/)

 ---